 Green Curry Noodle Soup

-This Green Curry Noodle Soup is the perfect cold-weather comfort food!
-Tender noodles in a luscious curry-spiced coconut milk broth with chicken and veggies -- what's not to love?!
+Green Curry Noodle Soup is the perfect cold-weather meal!
+Tender noodles, curry-spiced coconut broth, chicken, and veggies make it pure comfort food.

 Prep Time: 15 minutes